Subchapter A. INDIVIDUAL SELF-INSURANCE

 Occupational Disease Act—The Pennsylvania Occupational Disease Act (77 P. S. § § 1201—1603).

-Parent company—A corporation which owns a majority of the voting stock of an employer or controls a majority of the employer’s board of directors appointments if the employer has no voting stock.
+Parent company—An entity which directly or indirectly owns a majority of the voting stock of an employer or directly or indirectly controls a majority of the employer’s board of directors appointments if the employer has no voting stock.

 Permit—The document issued by the Bureau to an employer which authorizes the employer to operate as a self-insurer.